 - The Kenosha Community Sailing Center at the Kenosha Yacht Club seasonally offer rentals of kayaks, fishing kayaks, stand up paddle boards, and duck-themed pedal boats on select days of the week to use in the harbor.

 There is a good reason for Kenosha being known as the trout and salmon capital of Wisconsin.
 The waters of Lake Michigan offer some of the best sport fishing in the Midwest and Kenosha boasts the highest catch-per-hour rate in the state.
 Off our shore, Lake and Brown Trout, King and Coho Salmon, as well as a few other varieties of catch can be expected.

 Ready to cast a line?
 Bring your own boat to fish (there’s a boat launch and self-serve fish cleaning station at Simmons Island Marina) and set your own schedule.
 Or book a fishing excursion with the Kenosha Charter Boat Association, where all equipment will be provided and the crew will help you every step of the way.
-The captains will clean your catch and bag your filets to take home or you can choose to head to a local restaurant to have them prepared for lunch or smoked!
+The captains will clean your catch and bag your filets to take home.

 Shore fishing is available year-round on Lake Michigan, as well.
 There are many great spots to take advantage of, including the piers at Simmons Island Marina and around the Harbor.